misits/wordpress-routes/docs/installation.md

 ### Commands Not Found

-If `wp wproutes` commands are not found:
+If `wp borps routes` commands are not found:

 1. Ensure WordPress Routes is properly loaded
 2. Check that WP-CLI can access your WordPress installation